FreHu/abaplint-clean-code/rules.md

 ```abap
 DATA(x) = y

 .
 ```

+The `allowChained` parameter can be used to disable the check in chained statements.

+This should be a very rare formatting issue.

+Enabled for non-chained statements.

 ### empty_statement

 Checks for empty statements in your code.
 An empty statement is a single dot `.`.

+This should be a very rare formatting issue.

 Enabled.